RP2040 MicroPython: Getting Started

 Serial Monitor

 A nice advantage of Python is to be able to test out snippets of code using Read-Evaluate-Print-Loop (REPL).
-To use this mode, connect to the Pico using a serial monitor such as CoolTerm.
-Press Ctrl-C and you will be greeted by the REPL prompt.
+Once you have completed the steps above (select port, set baudrate in CoolTerm) In CoolTerm, press Ctrl-B and you will be greeted by the REPL prompt:

 Type "help()" for more information.